lokalise/ruby-lokalise-api/README.md

                                                 ### :disable_references (string) - whether to disable key references.
 Supported values are 0 and 1
                                                 ### :page and :limit
                                                 # Output:
-                                                ## Array of translations for the project
+                                                ## Collection of translations for the project
 ```

 #### Fetch a single translation